Logenleedev/Python-Self-learning-guide-including-algorithm-and-ML/README.md

 > This Repo is created because I want to share some algorithm practice experience to developers.
 Feel free to Fork and contribute code.

+**Highly recommend developers who are using this repo use the search engine to help you guide through this repo because this repo sorted based on file name**

+*Mac user* : command + F + what file you want to look?<br />
+*Windows user*: windows sign + F + what file you want to look?

 ## Modern Roadmap for Front-end Developer